TylerYep/workshop/README.md

 Dataclasses are one of the trickiest things to work with in Python.
 I tentatively have decided to make any class that would benefit from one of the below points into a dataclass.

+If you want slots, and not using __post_init__, inherit NamedTuple If you have a dataclass, use @dataslots

 ### Benefits

 - `__init__`, in constructors that simply set all parameters.